 Luckily, we now have access to real estate platforms in Europe where you can invest in property in exciting areas and get great returns.

-For illustration purposes in this article, I’m going to have a look at investing my money in property on Crowdestate.com, one of my favorite real estate investment platforms.
+For illustration purposes in this article, I’m going to have a look at investing my money in property on Crowdestate, one of these platforms.

 The portfolio of loans I currently own on this platform is returning between 10.8% and 16.0% per annum.